 How to Report Nursing Home Abuse

-Once a complaint is filed, the Department of Health will conduct an investigation into your family member’s care facility to verify your allegations.
+Once a complaint is filed, the Department of Health will investigate your family member’s care facility to verify your allegations.
 If they find that the nursing home is guilty of neglect or abuse, they may initiate a criminal investigation.

 Legal Deadline for Filing a Nursing Home Abuse Claim in Pennsylvania